apollographql/apollo-server/docs/source/federation/production.md

 [//]: # (Assignee: Jackson)
 [//]: # (Reviewer: Adam)

-When operating as a managed gateway, `Apollo Server` will poll the [schema registry](https://www.apollographql.com/docs/platform/schema-registry/) for updates to the registered service list at 10 second intervals.
+When operating as a managed gateway, `Apollo Server` will poll the [Schema Registry](https://www.apollographql.com/docs/platform/schema-registry/) for updates to the registered service list at 10 second intervals.
 When a service list update does occur, `Apollo Server` will create a new composed schema from the federated services, and begin to roll over to serving the new schema.
 Existing in-flight operations on the old schema will continue to be processed while serving the new schema.
 For this reason, it can be helpful to serve the new schemas from new endpoints, such that no downtime is incurred during rollover.

 In the event a network failure prevents an `Apollo Server` gateway from contacting the schema registry, the gateway will continue to serve the last known schema while it attempts to reestablish a connection to the schema registry.